Links to Related Initiatives

 The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools for evaluating safety and operational effects of geometric design decisions on highways.
 IHSDM results support decision making in the highway design process.
 Whereas Safety Analyst is intended for use at the planning level and implements many of the HSM, Part B procedures, IHSDM is intended for use at the project level and implements the HSM, Part C ("Predictive Method") procedures.

-- The Roadway Safety Data Partnership is designed to be a collaborative effort between FHWA and states so that states are able to develop robust, data-driven safety capabilities.
+- The Roadway Safety Data Program is designed to be a collaborative effort between FHWA and states so that states are able to develop robust, data-driven safety capabilities.
 The partnership includes a variety of efforts aimed at improving the collection, analysis, management, and expansion of roadway data for use in safety programs and decision making.

 - In 1998 AASHTO approved its Strategic Highway Safety Plan (SHSP), which was developed by the AASHTO Standing Committee for Highway Traffic Safety with the assistance of FHWA, NHTSA, and TRB's Committee on Transportation Safety Management.
 The plan includes strategies in 22 key emphasis areas that affect highway safety.